McTavishLab/extensiphy/README.md

 When you're ready to load your own data, adjust the variable values in the new config file

-IMPORTANT!!
+##IMPORTANT!!
 Before you do anything else, make a copy of your read data and move that copy into an empty directory Run the name_parser.py program on that data with the following options: name_parser.py -d --newtaxa_dir [PATH/TO/DIRECTORY/OF/READS]

 This will rename your reads in a way that is easily parsed by Phycorder

-Some specifics about the values to change:
+##Some specifics about the values to change:

-The alignment, tree and read directory options should be pretty obvious.
-- The alignment is the one used to generate the tree you're plugging into the program as a starting tree
+- align: The alignment is the one used to generate the tree you're plugging into the program as a starting tree.
+Depending on the type of input, you'll need to adjust the align_type option.
+- align_type: set the input type for the alignment.
+Can be a parsnp.xmfa file output by parsnp, a directory of seperate loci multiple sequence alignment files in the fasta format or a single concatenated multiple sequence alignment in the fasta format.
-- The tree is the starting tree that you wish to add taxa to.
+- tree: The tree is the starting tree that you wish to add taxa to.
+Set it to "PATH/TO/TREE" if you desire to update the tree.
+Set to "NONE" if you want a new tree inference.
-- the read directory is the directory of paired end reads that you wish to add to your tree.
+- read_dir: the read directory is the directory of paired end reads that you wish to add to your tree.
 If you are renaming your reads with name_parser.py (which you absolutely should.
-File name schemes are generally terrible) then leave the r1_tail and r2_tail options alone so they function with the name_parser.py outputs
+File name schemes are generally terrible) then leave the r1_tail and r2_tail options alone so they function with the name_parser.py outputs.
+- output_type: Dictates if you want to only output a concatenated MSA fasta file or if you want to also output updated seperate loci fasta files as well.
+CURRENTLY ONLY USE CONCATENATED OPTION!
+- single_locus_suffix: for use when inputting sepereate loci files.
+- outdir: the directory name to create and store your results in
+- bootstrapping: dictates whether you want a bootstrapped or single best tree. greatly affects speed.
 - phycorder runs dictates how many taxa you want to map at a single time.
   - Say if you have 10 taxa to add to your tree, you can tell phycorder that you want to run 5 mappings at a time in order to be efficient
 - Threads should be obvious but interacts with [Phycorder runs] by dictating how many threads are given to each program IN AN INDIVIDUAL Run
   - So if you had 5 runs going at a time and you assigned 4 threads per run, this requires 20 threads in order to run.

+##Output Files!
+	- concatenated file: found in your output folder [OUTDIR]/combine_and_infer/extended.aln
+	- taxon specific intermediate files: found in your output folder [OUTDIR]/[TAXON_NAME]. .sam, .bam and .vcf files can be found in here for any additional analyses.

 Creating a starting tree!
 You need a tree and alignment with any number of taxa in order to update these with new taxa.